-- Disable auto erase for flash.
+- -DDisable auto erase for flash.
 When the -U option with flash memory is specified, avrdude will perform a chip erase before starting any of the programming operations, since it generally is a mistake to program the flash without performing an erase first.
 This option disables that.
-However, to remain backward compatible, the -i, and -m options automatically disable the auto erase feature. - Causes a chip erase to be executed.
-This will reset the contents of the flash ROM and EEPROM to the value '0xff', and is basically a prerequisite command before the flash ROM can be reprogrammed again.
+Auto erase is not used for ATxmega devices as these devices can use page erase before writing each page so no explicit chip erase is required.
+Note however that any page not affected by the current operation will retain its previous contents. - -e Causes a chip erase to be executed.
+This will reset the contents of the flash ROM and EEPROM to the value '0xff', and clear all lock bits.
+Except for ATxmega devices which can use page erase, it is basically a prerequisite command before the flash ROM can be reprogrammed again.
 The only exception would be if the new contents would exclusively cause bits to be programmed from the value '1' to '0'.
 Note that in order to reprogram EERPOM cells, no explicit prior chip erase is required since the MCU provides an auto-erase cycle in that case before programming the cell.